Breaking Language Barriers: A Date Without Words In Paraty, Brazil

 I could hear the music blasting from my hostel dorm, addictive rhythms and beats beckoning me out onto the beach.
 While I hated going to the bar alone, I didn’t know if I would be able to resist.

-“Want to go get some caiprihias?”
+“Want to go get some caipirinhas?”
 I asked the girl on the bed next me.
 Although she had a thick Swedish accent, I had heard her speaking English to the receptionist when I checked in.

-We made our way to the beach bar and placed our orders: one passionfruit and one strawberry caiprihinia.
-Finding a table, we sat down with our drinks and began to get acquainted.
-Her name was Alex and she was from Stockholm.
 She had come to Paraty, Brazil, to become a certified scuba diver, hearing that it was one of the best places to learn.
 As we chatted, I noticed the other tables filling up with people.
 I found myself wanting to mingle, although everyone in the bar seemed to speak Portuguese.

 At the table next to us, I noticed a tall, very attractive Brazilian guy looking at me.
-We made eye-contact and he smiled at me, the type of smile where you know the person would like to get to know you more.
+We made eye contact and he smiled at me, the type of smile where you know the person would like to get to know you more.
 I waved and beckoned him over.

 “Ola” I said, happy I was able to use one of the only two words I knew in Portuguese.
 “Where are you from?”